Breezeyue/installer/README.md

 web installer for test
 ----------------------

-##### I am very happy to have access to this web development project.
+##### I am very glad to have an opportunity access to this web development project.
 I will complete preliminary experiments in this place.

 ###### This project is a guide to create a cluster